Galungan and Kuningan: A Deep Dive into Bali’s Celebrations

-Galungan is a Balinese Hindu ceremony that signifies the victory of dharma (goodness) over adharma (evil).
-During this sacred event, the spirits of ancestors are believed to return to Earth, providing families with the opportunity to reconnect with them.
+Galungan is a Balinese Hindu ritual that celebrates the victory of dharma (good) over adharma (evil).
+It's during this holy ritual that ancestor spirits are believed to come to earth, thus giving families an opportunity to meet them again.

 When is Galungan and Kuningan celebrated?

-According to the Balinese calendar, Galungan occurs every 210 days (approximately every 6 months), though the specific dates change each year.
-The celebration lasts for 10 days, culminating in Kuningan, which is celebrated on the 10th day following Galungan.
+According to the Balinese calendar system, Galungan celebrates every 210 days (approximately every 6 months), although it varies every year.
+It takes 10 days to celebrate altogether, closing with Kuningan on the 10th day after Galungan.

 Hari Raya Galungan: 17 June 2026